 Recipe: Buddha Bowl with Turmeric Tahini

-A Buddha bowl is typically a vegan meal, served in a single bowl, which consists of small selections of several foods, mostly served cold.
+A Buddha bowl is typically a vegan meal, served in a single bowl filled with small selections of several foods, mostly served cold.
 These may include whole grains such as quinoa or brown rice, plant proteins such as chickpeas or tofu, and fresh vegetables.
 Oh, and theories as to why it’s called as such vary from the story of Buddha carrying his bowl to fill with vegetarian food given to him by villagers, through to the stuffed bowl resembling the belly of Budai, the 10th-century monk often confused with Buddha.

 MAKES TWO BOWLS